denoland/deno_install/README.md

 - The Shell installer can be used on Windows via the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about).

 ## Known Issues
-- The program `unzip` is a requirement for the deno install process
+- The program `unzip` is a requirement for the Shell installer

 ### Running scripts is disabled